studionone/terraform-aws-backup/README.md

 - RDS databases (except Amazon Aurora)
 - Storage Gateway volumes

-For an up-to-date list of supported resources refer to the AWS Backup Plans [documentation][2].
+For an up-to-date list of supported resources, refer to the AWS Backup Plans [documentation][2].

 ## Setup instructions

 1. Add a `module` section to your production `main.tf` file
 2. Specify the `env`, `project` and `resources` variables to configure the backup
-3. Run `terraform plan` and `terraform apply` to deploy the backup plan
+3. Run `terraform init`, `terraform plan` and `terraform apply` to deploy the backup plan
 4. Log into your AWS console and check the plan was created successfully

 ### Configuration options